govau/platforms-alpha/notify/docs/listing-templates.md

 **Optional**

-If omitted, the method returns all templates.
-Otherwise you can filter by:
+You can filter by the template type.
+If provided, valid values are:
-- email
+- `email`
-- sms
+- `sms`